cns-iu/data-vis-xr-panel-2025/docs/readme.md

 # About

 This companion website for the panel is maintained by the organizers.
 Andreas Bueckle, Christiane V.R.
-Hütter, and Martin Shiettini contributed text and images.
+Hütter, and Martin Chettini contributed text and images.